-Projects that directly improve the electrical power grid should be funded through PRDOH Energy programs described in the CDBG-DR Action Plan for the Electrical

-Power Systems Enhancements and Improvements,297 prior to being considered for CDBG-MIT.

-- The Electrical Systems Enhancements and Improvements Programs consist of two (2) lines of effort as follows: - The Energy Grid Rehabilitation and Reconstruction (ER1) Cost Share Program is designed to meet the non-federal cost-share need of FEMA's unprecedented PA allocation for PREPA's Island-wide FEMA Accelerated Award Strategy (FAASt) Project.298 - o The Electrical Power Reliability and Resilience Program (ER2) will serve the needs of communities by funding projects that are not currently anticipated to be funded from other federal or local sources.
+- Projects that directly improve the electrical power grid should be funded through PRDOH Energy programs described in the CDBG-DR Action Plan for the Electrical Power Systems Enhancements and Improvements,297 prior to being considered for CDBG-MIT. - The Electrical Systems Enhancements and Improvements Programs consist of two (2) lines of effort as follows: - The Energy Grid Rehabilitation and Reconstruction (ER1) Cost Share Program is designed to meet the non-federal cost-share need of FEMA's unprecedented PA allocation for PREPA's Island-wide FEMA Accelerated Award Strategy (FAASt) Project.298 - The Electrical Power Reliability and Resilience Program (ER2) will serve the needs of communities by funding projects that are not currently anticipated to be funded from other federal or local sources.

-• Risk mitigation projects which that reduce risk to housing communities shall be monitored for community-based trends by the PRDOH Planning Group in collaboration with CDBG-DR Home Repair, Reconstruction, or Relocation (R3) Program and the Multi-Sector Housing Mitigation Program and Single-Family Housing Mitigation Program applicants under CDBG-MIT.
-The Citizen Advisory Committee299 and eligible R3 applicants will be engaged through a participative planning process to identify these projects and discuss potential options to minimize the displacement of housing applicants under both CDBG-DR and CDBG-MIT.
+Risk mitigation projects which reduce risk to housing communities shall be monitored for community-based trends by the PRDOH Planning Group in collaboration with CDBG-DR Home Repair, Reconstruction, or Relocation (R3) Program and the Multi-Sector Housing Mitigation Program and Single-Family Housing Mitigation Program applicants under CDBG-MIT.

-- Support data-informed investments in high-impact projects that will reduce risks attributable to natural disasters, with particular focus on repetitive loss of property and critical infrastructure. - Maximize the impact of available funds by encouraging leverage, private-public partnerships, and coordination with other Federal programs.
+• Support data-informed investments in high-impact projects that will reduce risks attributable to natural disasters, with particular focus on repetitive loss of property and critical infrastructure.